victorgu-github/eks-fargate-quickstart/README.md

 - adot-amp includs a yaml file to deploy adot agents in fargate and a yaml file for deploying an application for testing

-# other components
-- adot-amp shows how to use adot on fargate and send metrics to AMP use tf to create AMP and AMPingest role update endpoint and region and deploy adot-collector-fargate.yaml deploy sample go app  https://github.com/aws-observability/aws-otel-community/tree/master/sample-apps/prometheus-sample-app add new grafana dashboard https://aws-observability.github.io/aws-o11y-recipes/recipes/fargate-eks-metrics-go-adot-ampamg/prometheus-sample-app-dashboard.json

-- logging shows turning on built in fluentbit in fargate and test-app install opensearch by tf. also set access policy and attach to fargate profile execution role update opensearch endpoint and AWS_Region in fargate-cm.yaml and deploy deploy test app

 ## supported regions for AMP
 Europe (Stockholm)